V-ID (VIDT) Achieves Market Cap of $45.71 Million

-V-ID (CURRENCY:VIDT) traded up 9.2% against the dollar during the twenty-four hour period ending at 10:00 AM E.T. on August 26th.
-During the last week, V-ID has traded up 65.5% against the dollar.
-One V-ID coin can now be bought for $0.99 or 0.00008325 BTC on cryptocurrency exchanges.
-V-ID has a market cap of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+V-ID (CURRENCY:VIDT) traded up 9.2% against the dollar during the one day period ending at 16:00 PM ET on August 30th.
+In the last week, V-ID has traded up 65.5% against the dollar.
+One V-ID coin can now be bought for $0.99 or 0.00008325 BTC on popular cryptocurrency exchanges.
+V-ID has a total market capitalization of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last day.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.